 There are more than 20 long hiking trails in the region of various distances and times from 2–3 days to 14 days of hiking.

-It is a whole series of routes that also includes Alta Via 3, Alta Via 4, Alta Via 5, Alta Via 6, Alta Via 7, and Alta Via 8.
-They pass through the eastern part of Dolomite and there are definitely fewer tourists on them, but the trails are also great.
+Now the most interesting part about Alta Via: There are not only two routes—it is a whole series of trails that also includes Alta Via 3, Alta Via 4, Alta Via 5, Alta Via 6.
+These Alta Via pass through the more eastern part of Dolomites compared to routes 1 and 2, and there are definitely fewer tourists on them, but the trails are also great.

 The second most popular group of trails in the Dolomites are the loop trails, which go around specific mountain groups.
 The most famous trail is the Tre Cime di Lavaredo Loop around the mountain group of the same name.
 It takes about 4 hours if you can resist the temptation to admire the nearest mountains and side trails.